sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-environment-creation.md

 1. For **Location**, choose either **South Central US** or **West Europe**.
 Currently, the Cognitive Search API is only available in these two regions

-1. For **Pricing tier**, you can create a **Free** service to complete tutorials and quickstarts.
-For deeper investigation using your own data, create a [paid service](https://azure.microsoft.com/pricing/details/search/) such as **Basic** or **Standard**.
-For these labs, we recommend using the **Basic** tier.
+1. For **Pricing tier**, create a **Basic** service to complete tutorials and quickstarts.
+For deeper information on Azure Search pricing, click [here](https://azure.microsoft.com/pricing/details/search/) and [here](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).

-  A Free service is limited to 3 indexes, 16 MB maximum blob size, and 2 minutes of indexing, which is often insufficient for exercising the full capabilities of cognitive search.
-To review limits for different tiers, see [Service Limits](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).

   > Tip!
-Cognitive Search is in public preview.
+While Cognitive Search is in public preview, you just need to pay for the Azure Search service.
+At a later time, the pricing for this capability will be announced.
 Skillset execution is currently available in all tiers, including free.
-At a later time, the pricing for this capability will be announced.
+But it is not enough for this training.

 1. Pin the service to the dashboard for fast access to service information.